hyyan/woo-poly-integration/readme.txt

 == Changelog ==

 == 1.0.2 ==
+* Cart.js Updated in line with WooCommerce 3.1 cart-fragments.js
 * Fixes #215 add string translations for Coupons (includes WooCommerce Extended Coupon Features if installed)
 * addresses #168 with a utility function get_translated_variation to help get translated products or variations
 * Fixes #217 BACS bank_details() update for woocommerce3